Composting Capitalism

 • Session 8: Weaving a new, postcapitalist vision together that can reshape our day to day choices about work, money, and life

-This is For You If:
+Composting Capitalism is For You If:

 • You’re feeling tired of trying to optimize your working life and want to understand why this is so hard

-• You’re attempting to make a living and/or build a business in ways that align with your values of care and need some reinspiration
+• You’re attempting to make a living and/or build a business in ways that align with your values of care and need some re-inspiration

 • You want more freedom to live in a way that’s connected to your animist, folk, or pagan traditions from way back when